 “Taildragger Aviation got its name when we started a business redoing Airplane Interiors, specializing in Cessna 120 and 140’s.
 We incorporated our business and became known as Taildragger Aviation.” (quote from owners)

-The next three concern the CW-1 that the Paul E. Garber Preservation, Restoration and Storage Facility restored.
-It is now on display in the Steven F. Udvar-Hazy Center at Dulles Airport in Chantilly, Virginia.
+The above two concern the CW-1 that the Paul E. Garber Preservation, Restoration and Storage Facility restored.
+It is now on display in the Steven F. Udvar-Hazy Center at the Dulles Airport in Chantilly, Virginia.

 Fantasy of Flight is an aviation-related attraction in Polk City Florida, that takes visitors back to the pioneering days of flight, World War I, World War II and beyond.
 The CW-1 spent many years of its life as a camera platform for films and movies.

 The museum houses a living collection of airplanes, airplane engines, and related toys and artifacts from the golden age of flying—1908 to 1935.
-There are approximately 20 airplanes currently located at the field and several more in restoration nearby.
-Virtually all of the museum’s collection flies regularly.
+There are about 20 airplanes now at the field and several more in restoration nearby.
+Virtually all the museum’s collection flies regularly.
 They have Curtiss right Junior serial number 1118 on display.